ewanw1lls/Individual-Capstone-Project/README.md

 **Backlog:** This column was where tasks and user stories that were identified but not yet prioritised for development were listed.

+In my Kanban board, I used the MoSCoW prioritisation technique to organise tasks by categorising them into Must-Have, Should-Have and Could-Have.
+Ensuring that the most critical features and tasks were completed first, while less urgent ones were addressed later.

 ### User Stories:

 User stories were integral to the development of Cornwall Court Finder, ensuring that each feature was designed to meet the needs of the end-users.
 These stories were mapped onto the Kanban board, guiding the development process from concept to completion.